biharygergo/card-estimator/src/cli/data/20240918_planning-poker-in-google-meet.md

 tags: Google Meet Integration, Planning Poker Setup, Scrum Tools, Agile Estimation, Remote Collaboration
 ---

+### Introduction

 This step-by-step tutorial will guide you through installing the [PlanningPoker.live app in Google Meet](https://planningpoker.live/integrations/meet), so you can streamline your planning sessions quickly and easily.

 ## Why Use Planning Poker?

 Planning Poker is an essential tool for teams practicing agile development, especially for estimating the effort required for tasks.
+Learn more about [how different Scrum roles can use Planning Poker effectively](/knowledge-base/planning-poker-and-the-scrum-roles) and [how it can improve your sprint planning](/knowledge-base/how-to-use-planning-poker-to-improve-sprint-planning).
 It fosters collaboration, reduces biases, and ensures that all team members have a say in the estimation process.
 Using PlanningPoker.live within [Google Meet](https://meet.google.com) simplifies remote team planning by integrating seamlessly into your virtual meetings.
-Here’s why you should consider using it:
+Here's why you should consider using it:

 - **Effortless Collaboration:** All participants can provide estimates in real-time during the meeting, ensuring consensus and preventing any one member from dominating the conversation.
 - **Bias-Free Voting:** Anonymous voting ensures fair estimates, avoiding influence from senior team members or dominant voices.